 ‘The Holy Church is most considerate in its treatment of sinners and heretics.
 All we require is that you confess the error of your ways and you will be forgiven.’

 ‘However, those who have been baptized and educated in the true faith or have been once forgiven and then turn again to heresy should know that they are a special case.
 We, the Church and its ministers are responsible for your salvation.
-We will be compelled to save your souls and to prevent them infecting others with your heresy.
-We will resort to torture and execution.’
+We will be compelled to save your souls and to prevent you infecting others with your heresy.
+To achieve this We will resort to torture and execution.’

 Pipa whispered to Ximene, ‘Some of this lot would welcome the spectacle.’

 Ximene put her finger to her lips.
 Now was not the time for one of Pipa’s outbursts.

 ‘Because we are dealing with heresy, none of you are exempt from these extreme measures.
 You must inform us of any unusual activities on the part of your friends, neighbours and families.’

 A rumble of whispered conversation rippled through the church.

 A sudden wail came from a member of the congregation overcome at this thought.

 The priest seized on the opportunity.
 ‘Yes, yes it is only right that you are afraid!
 The church has offered a road to salvation but if this road is rejected then the Holy Inquisition will pursue you and inflict the most terrible punishment on you.’